 Make sure to make two of each letter for a front and back!

-I had a huge stash from when I actually had time to do embroidery in the past, so I searched for the closest matches I had to the felt.
-(There are 6 strands in the embroidery thread~ I pulled it into two sets of three for this project.)
+4. Find some matching embroidery thread and thread your needle.
+(I had a huge stash from when I actually had time to do embroidery in the past, so I searched for the closest matches I had to the felt.
+There are 6 strands in the embroidery thread I used~ I pulled it into two sets of three for this project.)

-Then I began stitching around the edges using a simple whip stitch.
-(Here’s a little tutorial if you are unfamiliar with this kind of stitch.)
+5. Stitch around the edge of the pinned letters using a simple whip stitch.
+(Here’s a tutorial if you are unfamiliar with this kind of stitch.)